slott56/slott56.github.io/Pelican/content/blog/2017/05/2017_05_13-literate_programming_life_cycle.rst

 ===============================

 :date: 2017-05-13 10:11
-:tags: #python,F#,literate programming
+:tags: #python,F#
 :slug: 2017_05_13-literate_programming_life_cycle
-:category: Technologies
+:category: literate programming
 :status: published

 The question is a deep one.
 What is the Literate Programming Life